Seattle Citroën

 FRENCH MOTOR CAR SALES & SERVICE

 For a few years, a business called French Motor Car Sales & Service in Eugene, Oregon sold the usual French marques; Peugeot, Renault, and Citroën.
-The business was owned by a man named Jim Edgar.
-We found advertisements in the local paper starting in 1956 and ending in late 1960, so it appears to have been yet another short-lived business.
-French Motor Car Sales & Service did manage to last long enough to be included in Citroën's 1960 dealer directory and may have lingered on a bit longer with other marques.
+The business was owned by a man named James W. Edgar.
+We found advertisements for their Citroëns in the local papers starting in 1958 and ending in about 1961.
+They were included in Citroen's official dealer directory for 1960.

 The owner of French Motor Car Sales, Jim Edgar, was also the owner of another business in nearby Springfield, Oregon called, European Import Sales.
-We will handle European Import Sales below.
+We will discuss European Import Sales below.

 Eugene Register-Guard, May 1960